reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 </Sandpack>

 Check the `useSelectOptions.js` tab in the sandbox to see how it works.
 Ideally, most Effects in your application should eventually be replaced by custom Hooks, whether written by you or by the community.
-Custom Hooks hide the synchronization logic, so the calling component doesn't know about the Effect.
-As you keep working on your app, you'll develop a palette of Hooks to choose from, and eventually you won't need to write Effects in your components very often.
+Custom Hooks hide the synchronization logic, so the calling Component doesn't know about the Effect.
+As you keep working on your app, you'll develop a palette of Hooks to choose from, and eventually you won't need to write Effects in your Components very often.

 </Solution>